-Week 4; Dialogue (9/17)
+Week 4: Dialogue (9/16)

-Reading: Chapter 3 in WF, "What We Talk About When We Talk About Love" by Raymond Carver, "Terrific Mother" by Lorrie Moore (I will give these to you in class).
+Reading: "What We Talk About When We Talk About Love" by Raymond Carver, "Terrific Mother" by Lorrie Moore (I will give these to you in class).

 To think about: Pick a few lines of dialogue that you think do more than one of the following: characterize, develop plot, portray emotions, develop/illuminate a relationship, whatever else you can think of.